Sutured ECH is a natural invariant: (by C. H. Taubes)

+with $c_R$ denoting a number that depends only on $\cale$ and $R$.
+The claim made by Lemma~\ref{lem:monopoles-115}'s third bullet follows directly from these last two inequalities.

-The argument that $\T$ is 1--1 and onto its image differs little form the argument in the proof of Lemma \ref{lem:monopoles-18} when $T$ is large.
-Assume to the contrary that there are sequences $\{(A_k,\psi_k)\}_{k=1,2,\dots}$ and $\{(A'_k,\psi'_k)\}_{k=1,2,\dots}$ of solutions to \eqref{eq:sw} on $Y_{T(k)}$ with $\en\leq\cale$ where $\{T(k)\}_{k=1,2,\dots}$ is increasing and unbounded such that $\T$ maps these to the same gauge equivalence class of solutions to \eqref{eq:sw} on $Y_\infty$.
-What with Lemma \ref{lem:monopoles-112}, it is enough to prove an $\epsilon$-slice lemma to play the role of Lemma \ref{lem:monopoles-19} so as to generate non-sense using the argument for the proof of Lemma \ref{lem:monopoles-18}.
-The statement of the analogous slice lemma is the same but for the $k^{th}$ element of the sequences $\{(A_k,\psi_k)\}_{k=1,2,\dots}$ and $\{(A'_k,\psi'_k)\}_{k=1,2,\dots}$ being on the corresponding $Y_{T(k)}$.
-The proof of the analog copies almost verbatim the proof of Lemma \ref{lem:monopoles-19}.
-In fact, one only need replace the phrase ``... \emph{the part of $Y_\infty$ with distance greater than $c_\ast$ from $N$ ...}'' with ``... \emph{the part of $Y_{T}$ with distance greater than $c_\cale$ from $M$ ...}'', and $Y_\infty$ with $Y_{T(k)}$ for $T(k)\ll T$ sufficiently large.
+The argument that $\T$ is 1-1 onto its image differs little from the argument that proves Lemma~\ref{lem:monopoles-18} when $T$ is large.
+Here is how it goes: Assume that $\T$ isn't a bijection to generate nonsense with a sequence $\{(A_i,\psi_i)\}_{i\in\{1,2,\dots\}}$ and $\{(A'_i,\psi'_i)\}_{i\in\{1,2,\dots\}}$ with $i$th member on $Y_{T(i)}$ such that $\{T(i)\}_{i\in\{1,2,\dots\}}$ diverges.
+Assume that the primed and unprimed pairs are solutions to \eqref{eq:sw} with $\en \leq \cale$ and such that $\T$ maps them to the same equivalence class.
+Having just established the third bullet of Lemma~\ref{lem:monopoles-115}, it is enough to prove an $\upvarepsilon$ slice lemma to play the role of Lemma~\ref{lem:monopoles-19} so as to generate nonsense using the argument for the proof of Lemma~\ref{lem:monopoles-18}.
+The statement of the analogous slice theorem is the same except that in this case, the $i$th elements of the sequences $\{(A_i,\psi_i)\}_{i\in\{1,2,\dots\}}$ and $\{(A'_i,\psi'_i)\}_{i\in\{1,2,\dots\}}$ are on the corresponding $Y_{T(i)}$.
+The proof of this analog copies almost verbatim the proof of Lemma~\ref{lem:monopoles-19}.
+In fact, one need only replace ``\emph{the part of $Y_\infty$ with distance greater than $c_*$ from $N$}'' with ``\emph{the part of $Y_T$ with distance greater than $c_\cale$ from $M$}'' and replace ``\emph{$Y_\infty$}'' with ``\emph{the versions of $Y_{T(i)}$ with $T(i) \gg T$}''.
 Otherwise, there is no essential change.